evintunador/templateGPT/README.md

     - [ ] train new models with this better tokenizer in `tokenizers/bpe_v2/`
 - [ ] go back and make sure model checkpointing is working. at one point it was but i've changed so much since then and haven't bothered using it so i'd bet it's broken
 - [ ] setup training batches and attention mask to concatenate more than one sequence back to back when the stories are shorter than the model's maximum context length
+- [ ] switch to comparing models according to their non-embedding parameters instead of total parameters

 ### potential future TODOs
 - [ ] create `hyperparameter_search.ipynb` that knows to cancel a run if it's going over your available vram usage